Omikorin/penpot-beautiful-qrcode/README.md

 Contributions are welcome!
 Feel free to submit issues and pull requests.

+## 🙏 Acknowledgments
+Thanks to Feather Icons for their beautiful open source icons.

 ## 📄 License

 This project is licensed under the [ISC license](./LICENSE).